AkeshBabu/suburban-outfitters/README.md

 1. Launch your PHPMyAdmin from your web server's control panel.
 2. Create a new database named `suburban-outfitters-db`.
 <<<<<<< HEAD
-3. Import the database dump file provided with the project into the `suburban-outfitters-db` database.
+3. Import the database file provided with the project into the `suburban-outfitters-db` database.
 You can find the SQL file in the project's 'src/db' directory.
 4. Update the database configuration in the `config.php` file to match your PHPMyAdmin settings (check `conn.php` for default config.) (e.g., database name, username, password).

 ## Usage